Fliplet/fliplet-cli/docs/API/core/localization.md

 * `value` {*} The value to be used for formatting.
 Numbers are preferred.
 Other types of input will be parsed to determine its numerical value.
 * `options` {Object} A map of options.
 See [`Intl.NumberFormat()` documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) for the supported options.

+<p class="warning"><strong>Long decimal places</strong> By default, numbers are localized and rendered with a minimum and maximum of 0–3 decimal places.
+This is due to the JavaScript's precision issues with floating points.
+If your data contains more decimal places, see [`Intl.NumberFormat()` documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) for how to display more decimal places.</p>

+<p class="warning"><strong>Large numbers</strong> If you have large numbers that you want to display, you may want to consider using the `notation` and `compactDisplay` parameters as supported by [`Intl.NumberFormat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat).
+Also, numbers in JavaScript by default start to lose precision beyond positive or negative 9,007,199,254,740,991 (`Number.MAX_SAFE_INTEGER`) and cannot go beyond the value of `Number.MAX_VALUE`, which is around 10<sup>308</sup> and would be displayed as "∞" where appropriate.</p>

 **Examples**